mavavilj/BareMusicFramework/README.md

 # Some proposed features of such framework:

-* It's written in C, since this allows most freedom in choosing to e.g. develop in other languages, while still leaving options for C-compatability and high performance.
+* It's written in C, since this allows most freedom in choosing to e.g. develop in other languages, while still leaving options for C-compatibility and high performance.
 * It has a modular architecture, which means that it contains "generic classes" that define what a DAW generally has or may have.
 The framework is meant to operate like Qt operates for GUIs.
 That is, when a developer wants to write DAW or a music program, then the framework has the essential parts for this and ways to extend them.
 * It's FLOSS, because this allows it to be retained in public domain use, so that anyone can use it.